robbie10001/Term-3-Workbook-Assessment/README.md

 ####Q6.
 With reference to one of your own projects, evaluate how effective your knowledge and skills were for this project, and suggest changes or improvements for future projects of a similar nature

+Given that I answered the previous questions using my Rails application as an example, it stands to reason that I should continue with this analysis.
+I feel that my skills allowed me to build an application that while not perfect was adequate for my coding experience.
+I think that given that I prioritised building the application rather than understanding the MVC architecture and the design I need to implement for my project i end up within unnecessary difficulties as my application became more and more cumbersome.

+If I had followed Rails convention, and spend more time understanding the content initially, I think I would have got far more out of the project both from a knowledge standpoint and in terms of a final product.
+I think I also had a level of anxiety about my abilities which made me quick to give up on occasion.

+If given my time again, I would firstly spend far more time on the design and implementation of the document component.
+This would have allowed me to better understand the needs of my project and gain the knowledge I required to implement these features.
+I would also have spent more time going over the Rails content from class, rather than just starting a build.
+It would have made sense to create a repo on GitHub where I used code examples with comments for the various elements and features I required for the project to be a success.
+I should have also asked Hamish to do more reviews.
+He was happy to do them and I think my pride was often a barrier to great educational obtainment.
+I didn’t want to feel like I was asking stupid questions and so forth.

+I think that time management was not an issue for me per se.
+However, I would have been better advised to spend more time on accruing the knowledge I required for the assessment and would have benefited from a greater allocation of my time capital to documentation.

+I think I did well at prioritisation.
+If I was able to find a solution that worked 99% of the time, I was happy with that given our time constraints.
+I would then make notes to refer back to the issue if time allowed.

+Dearest of stern preceptors, i beg thee, take a break presently to admire some witticicisms from the 19th century.

+1. "See here, wait, I've found a button in my salad."
+"That's all right, sir, it's part of the dressing."
+2. Who is the greatest chicken-killer in Shakespeare?
+Macbeth, because he did murder most foul.
+3. Why should the number 288 never be mentioned in company?
+Because it is two gross.
+4. Pawnbrokers prefer customers without any redeeming qualities.

+Now back to the  assessment,

 ####Q7.
 Explain control flow, using an example from the JavaScript programming language